 Numerous experts try to identify the different flavours with physicochemical methods.
 Even smallest amounts can account for big differences in taste.
 That's how sensitive our senses are.
-Researchers measure the various substances like esters, tannins, lactones etc. in ppm (parts per million) and ppb (parts per billion).
+Researchers measure the various substances like esters, tannins, lactones etc. in (parts per million) and ppb (parts per billion).
 These small quantities are hard to grasp.
 Maybe a comparison in terms of time makes it easier: 1 ppb equals 1 second in 31.7 years – a quantity almost inconceivable.

-Smallest changes in the maturation process also have an enormous influence on the taste of the whisky.
+Smallest changes in the maturation process also have an enormous influence on the taste of the Whisky.
 Let's first have a look at the wooden cask, the most important component of the maturation process.

 There are two fundamentally different species of oak: American white oak (Quercus alba) and the various European oak species (Quercus in general).
 American white oak grows faster and has a mellower, finer and more contained aroma, while European oak provides full, intense aromas and more tannins.
 An American oak can be cut down after 70 years, while the slower-growing European oak must at least grow for 100 additional years.

 Wood doesn't only contain annual rings but also vessels that lead from the core to the bark radially.
 The tree transports water and nutrients through these vessels.
-For whisky, however, these vessels are inconvenient since they make the cask staves leaky.
+For Whisky, however, these vessels are inconvenient since they make the cask staves leaky.
 Therefore the wood must be cut according to special patterns (star cut, mirror cut or rift cut) so the annual rings stand vertically.
 With this method far less usable wood can be cut from one log, so a cask stave is much more expensive than a normal plank.

 These planks are then made into staves with trapezoidal wanes (according to the roundness of the planned cask).
 The newly made staves must then be dried until they reach a level of less than 10% residual moisture.
 Whether this is left to nature and solar heat or done quickly in modern drying chambers doesn’t affect the quality of the cask.

-If the casks were made from this wood, you would get a tight container, but the whisky couldn't mature.
+If the casks were made from this wood, you would get a tight container, but the Whisky couldn't mature.
 From a maturation standpoint, the wood is still dead.
 Only the following thermal treatment breathes life into the wood.
 This is a combined process.
 Only with heat the wood can be bent into the typical cask shape.
 During 'toasting', the wood is heated up to 200°C in a big oven for approximately 30 minutes, and the firm wood structure is broken up, cellulose is split into wood sugar and caramelises, and the Lignin is partially converted into Vanillin.
 The cask begins to live in terms of maturation.
 After the cask has been bent into shape, the inside of the cask is burned (charred) for 3 to 5 minutes and extinguished with water.

 If you cut through a stave that was treated that way, you can see a red ring in the wood beside a charcoal layer of several millimetres depth, the so-called 'red layer'.
 It's the separating layer between the 'activated' and the 'natural' wood.
 Up to this layer the heat has penetrated the wood and has activated it for flavour extraction.

 However, beside the type of wood and the thermal treatment also the size of the casks influences the maturation process.
 Whisky matures faster in small casks since the surface area is bigger in relation to the content.
-The exchange of substances between wood and whisky happens faster.
+The exchange of substances between wood and Whisky happens faster.

 The most important cask type is the American Standard Barrel (ASB), which holds approximately 200 litres.
 ASBs are also the 'raw material' for the production of Scottish hogsheads, which hold approximately 250 litres.
 If you disassemble an ASB and use slightly bigger rings (hoops) for reassembly, you can produce casks with a bigger diameter from the same staves.
 Out of four to five ASBs you can make three hogsheads.
 Since the trapezoid shape of these staves is designed to contain 200 litres, you can’t make casks with even bigger diameters from them.
 The casks would eventually become leaky at the rifts.

-Re-use of Casks
+Re-Use of Casks

-The production costs of casks account for a considerable part of the overall costs of whisky production (about 10% to 20%).
-Increased demand for casks in the whisky industry has also contributed to the rise of cask prices.
+The production costs of casks account for a considerable part of the overall costs of production (about 10% to 20%).
+Increased demand for casks in the Whisky industry has also contributed to the rise of cask prices.
 That's why it makes sense for the Scots to use casks several times. can be used three to four times, then the wood has lost most of its flavours.

 1st fill casks are therefore most interesting.
-‘1st fill’ doesn't mean the original filling of the cask with bourbon, sherry or port, but the first Scotch malt whisky that's filled into a cask.
+‘1st fill’ doesn't mean the original filling of the cask with Bourbon, Sherry or Port, but the first Scotch Malt Whisky that's filled into a cask.
 This 1st fill extracts the strongest flavours from the wood.

 Maturation and Taste